Jean-Denis Garon

 Jean-Denis Garon is a Canadian politician who was elected to represent the riding of Mirabel in the House of Commons of Canada in the 2021 Canadian federal election.

 An economist, Garon is a professor at UQAM's School of Management Sciences.

-Since 2021 he has served as the critic of national revenue, green finance and green equalization in the Bloc Québécois Shadow Cabinet.
+He served as the critic of national revenue, green finance and green equalization in the Bloc Québécois Shadow Cabinet of the 44th Parliament of Canada.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Finance in the 45th Canadian Parliament in 2025.

+At the time of the 2025 Canadian federal election, he lived in Montreal.